logicalclocks/hops-docs/docs/user_guide/hopsworks.rst

 *User receives the validate-your-email message, but is not able to validate the account*

 * Can you successfully access the HopsWorks homepage?
 If not, there may be a problem with the network or the webserver may be down.
-* Is the Glassfish webserver running and hopsworks.war application installed, but you still can't logon?
+* Is the Glassfish webserver running and hopsworks-war, hopsworks-ear application installed, but you still can't logon?
 It may be that MySQL Cluster is not running.
 * Check the Glassfish logs for problems and the Browser logs.